Think about it—what makes a good bartender?

 Not only can inconsistency lead to hit-or-miss cocktails and lower customer satisfaction, it can negatively affect profits.
 Say there’s a ¼ ounce variance causing you to lose about a dollar a drink.
 If you sell seven drinks an hour for ten hours a day, you can lose $25,200 a year!

 Bartending is about the full customer experience, which means cleanliness is crucial.
 If your bar is sticky and smells of stale beer, it’s bad for business.
 Patrons will naturally assume if the front of the house is unsanitary, the back of the house is, too.
-If that’s not enough incentive, remember that you need to pass regular health inspections to stay in business.
+If that’s not enough incentive, remember that you need to pass regular health inspections to stay in business (our free Health Inspection Checklist can make this easier).

 Whenever there’s a break in the action, you should organize your area, wipe down the bar, and clean your bar tools.
 In order to learn the many ways to properly maintain your workspace, you should attend training, establish a routine, and dig into some helpful reading.